Brian-S-Poon/Brian-S-Poon/README.md

 - 📄 Connect with me [linkedin.com/in/brian-s-poon](https://www.linkedin.com/in/brian-s-poon/)

-- ⚡ Fun fact **My original career goal was to complete my Bachelor of Arts in Sociology and become a social worker serving the aging community and homeless population**
+- ⚡ Fun fact **My original career goal was to become a social worker serving the aging community and homeless population**

 ### Personal Projects